 In navigating the complex web of human interactions, you’ll encounter a variety of social habits that form the foundation of etiquette, manners, and cultural norms.
 These habits are essential for maintaining harmony and building relationships in diverse social settings.

 Understanding Social Etiquette: Social etiquette encompasses various behaviors that facilitate smooth interactions between family members, friends, colleagues, and even strangers.
-By adhering to these unwritten rules, you contribute to a more pleasant and respectful social environment.
+Adhering to these unwritten rules contributes to a more pleasant and respectful social environment.
 Some universal principles of social etiquette include:

 • Using polite language such as “please” and “thank you.”